 This article refers to the Barracuda Message Archiver firmware version 5.0 or higher.

-Limiting user interface access to HTTPS provides further security and can also be configured on the Advanced > Secure Administration page along with the use of SSL certificates.
+As described above, Barracuda strongly recommends limiting user interface access to HTTPS to provide the best security, and can be configured on the ADVANCED > Secure Administration page along with the use of SSL certificates.
 There are three types of SSL certificates to choose from:

 - Default (Barracuda Networks);